About the Watershed Classroom

 To support the implementation of exceptionally engaging curriculum about the Petaluma River and Watershed with the goals of inspiring youth, improving local education, and celebrating our local environment.

 Teachers in our program develop and implement projects that focus on the Petaluma River and/or the Watershed.
 A $500 stipend is provided to fund the additional time needed to lesson plan for the implementation of the project.
 The first year in the Watershed Classroom program, we provide as much support and mentoring as is necessary to build a successful curriculum.
-We offer free field trips to the Steamer Landing and the David Yearsley Heritage Center; provide water testing kits for class use; and purchase any additional materials needed.
+We offer free field trips to the Steamer Landing and the David Yearsley River Heritage Center; provide water testing training and kits for class use; and purchase any additional materials needed.